flub78/multitenant/doc/attachements.md

 ## Use cases

 As a user
-* I want to store a picture of me in my record
+* I want to store a picture of me in my records
 * I want to store the scan of a bill in an accounting application
 * I want to upload a GPS track of a flight
-* I want to be able to download a file that I have uploaded or others files to which I have permission
+* I want to download a file that I have uploaded or others files for which I have permission
 * I want to replace a file that I have uploaded
-* I want to delete them
+* I want to delete a file that I have uploaded
 * I want to see the list of attachments if there are several

 As an admin
-* I want to be able to do what the users are allowed to do but for any user.
+* I want to be able to do what the users are . to do but for any user.
-* I want to be able to set limits to the total storage of a user
+* I want to be able to set limits to the total storage for a user

 And later